Grahan Dosha: The Eclipse Yoga in Your Birth Chart

-Grahan Dosha (also called Grahan Yoga) forms when the Sun or Moon is conjunct Rahu or Ketu in the birth chart.
-The term 'Grahan' means 'eclipse' — astronomically, solar and lunar eclipses occur when the Sun or Moon aligns with the lunar nodes (Rahu and Ketu).
-When this alignment is captured in the birth chart, it creates an energetic 'eclipse' of the luminary's significations.
-Sun conjunct Rahu or Ketu (Surya Grahan Dosha) affects ego, authority, father, and vitality.
-Moon conjunct Rahu or Ketu (Chandra Grahan Dosha) affects mind, emotions, mother, and mental peace.
-The dosha's severity depends on the closeness of the conjunction, the sign involved, and the presence or absence of benefic aspects that can 'uneclipse' the luminary.
+Grahan Dosha (also called Grahan Yoga) forms when your Sun or Moon is conjunct Rahu or Ketu in the birth chart.
+The term 'Grahan' means 'eclipse' — just as solar and lunar eclipses occur when the Sun or Moon aligns with the lunar nodes, this dosha captures that eclipse energy in your chart permanently.
+Sun conjunct Rahu or Ketu (Surya Grahan Dosha) affects ego, authority, your father, and vitality.
+Moon conjunct Rahu or Ketu (Chandra Grahan Dosha) affects your mind, emotions, mother, and mental peace.
+The severity depends on how close the conjunction is, the sign involved, and whether benefic aspects can 'uneclipse' the luminary.
+But here is the part most write-ups leave out: Grahan Dosha natives often develop unusual perceptiveness and spiritual sensitivity.
+The eclipse does not just obscure — it reveals hidden dimensions that others cannot see.

 Grahan Dosha